Luke Raley Player Props: Rays vs. Astros

-Luke Raley -- with a slugging percentage of .259 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Hunter Brown on the mound, on July 29 at 7:15 PM ET.
+On Sunday, Luke Raley (batting .185 in his past 10 games) and the Tampa Bay Rays play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Astros.
+In his most recent game he had a hitless showing (0-for-4) against the Astros.

 Luke Raley Game Info & Props vs. the Astros